0xSchellen/Solidity-snippets/README.md

 Some short snippet codes are best tested with Remix

-I some cases we wrote tests in foundry
+I some cases tests are made with foundry.

 This is a work in progress.
-Contribuitions are welcome!
+Contributions are welcome!

 Enjoy !